TiagoSansao/TiagoSansao/README.md

 Off-topic things, so you can know me:

 - Most of my childhood was spent in making Minecraft servers
-- I'm a really curious person.
-And, since I read Atomic Habits, I've become a little into neuroscience
+- Since I read Atomic Habits, I've become a little into neuroscience
-- FYI, most chats with me might end with dopamine and the cerebral rewarding system being debated
 - I also like to invest and to accompany the market
-- And, I'm learning French on Duolingo
+- And, I'm learning French on Duo (;

 <hr />